OK Go: Special appearances and tours

 On May 23, 2010, the band performed live underwater on stage at Maker Faire in San Mateo California.
 The band members' heads were each submerged in water bubbles attached to breathing apparatuses for the duration of the performance, with lead singer Damian Kulash completely submerged in a tank of water.

 On June 10, 2010, the band was the surprise musical guest at Apple Inc.'s 2010 World Wide Developers Conference.

 In October 2010, OK Go performed acoustic versions of "White Knuckles", "Here It Goes Again", and "This Too Shall Pass", along with a handbell version of "Return", at the Poptech!
 Conference in Camden, Maine.

 On November 17, 2010, OK Go visited the Today Show for a special Today Goes Viral series and helped hosts Ann Curry, Meredith Vieira, Matt Lauer, and Al Roker create a stop motion video set to "White Knuckles".
 In the video, the hosts were enclosed in glass containers filled with brightly colored ping pong balls.

 On November 27, 2010, OK Go joined the Yo Gabba Gabba!
 Party In My City tour for a special guest performance at the Nokia Theatre in Los Angeles.

 On June 23, 2011, the band gave a free concert at the John F. Kennedy Center for the Performing Arts, to celebrate the 14th anniversary of the Millennium Stage.
 During the show, the band performed "Return" on handbells.
 In advance of the performance, the Kennedy Center invited 15 Twitter followers and guests to film the show, in order to produce the organization's first crowd-sourced concert video.

-On August 3, 2011, OK Go performed at Barack Obama's 50th birthday party, along with musicians Jennifer Hudson and Herbie Hancock at the Aragon Ballroom in Chicago.
+On August 3, 2011, OK Go performed at then-United States President Barack Obama's 50th birthday party, along with musicians Jennifer Hudson and Herbie Hancock at the Aragon Ballroom in Chicago.